V33RU/CommandInWiFi-Zeroclick/README.md

 ---
 ## Payloads
-> I am still working on in-depth of whatever i have provided payloads , like over flow payloads still need to do more study on them,once i got to how they are working payloads may get change in future
+> I am still working on in-depth of whatever i have provided payloads , like overflow payloads still need to do more study on them,once i got to how they are working payloads may get change in future

 ---